Causality: Counterfactual theories

 One challenge for the counterfactual account is overdetermination, whereby an effect has multiple causes.
 For instance, suppose Alice and Bob both throw bricks at a window and it breaks.
 If Alice hadn't thrown the brick, then it still would have broken, suggesting that Alice wasn't a cause; however, intuitively, Alice did cause the window to break.
 The Halpern-Pearl definitions of causality take account of examples like these.
-The first and third Halpern-Pearl conditions are easiest to understand: AC1 requires that Alice threw the brick and the window broke in the actual work.
+The first and third Halpern-Pearl conditions are easiest to understand: AC1 requires that Alice threw the brick and the window broke in the actual world.
 AC3 requires that Alice throwing the brick is a minimal cause (cf. blowing a kiss and throwing a brick).
 Taking the "updated" version of AC2(a), the basic idea is that we have to find a set of variables and settings thereof such that preventing Alice from throwing a brick also stops the window from breaking.
 One way to do this is to stop Bob from throwing the brick.
 Finally, for AC2(b), we have to hold things as per AC2(a) and show that Alice throwing the brick breaks the window.
 (The full definition is a little more involved, involving checking all subsets of variables.)

+Andreas and Günther show that the Halpern-Pearl definitions succumb to clever counterexamples, as do all extant accounts of causation in terms of counterfactual difference-making.
+They propose a theory in terms of factual difference-making which seemingly does better on the count of counterexamples.